COPIM/website_production/copim_website/content/en/home/about-us.md

 title: "About us"
 ---

 Copim is a community of people and organisations working to build a fairer, more open future for scholarly books.
-Together, we collaborate on community-led and values-driven initiatives, which help to support open access authors, publishers and readers.
+Together we collaborate on community-led and values-driven initiatives which help to support open access authors, publishers and readers.

 Initially formed around the [Community-led Open Publication Infrastructures for Monographs [COPIM] project (2019–2023)](https://copim.pubpub.org/copim-project), the Copim community continues to grow and develop through its work on the [Open Book Futures project (2023–2026)](https://copim.pubpub.org/open-book-futures-project) and its wider activities.